cisagov/Malcolm/README.md

     - `url` should begin with `ldap://` and its port should be either the default LDAP port (389) or the default Global Catalog port (3268) in `nginx/nginx_ldap.conf`

 For encrypted connections (whether using **StartTLS** or **LDAPS**), Malcolm will require and verify certificates when one or more trusted CA certificate files are placed in the `nginx/ca-trust/` directory.
 Otherwise, any certificate presented by the domain server will be accepted.

+### <a name="TLSCerts"></a>TLS certificates

+When you [set up authentication](#AuthSetup) for Malcolm a set of unique [self-signed](https://en.wikipedia.org/wiki/Self-signed_certificate) TLS certificates are created which are used to secure the connection between clients (e.g., your web browser) and Malcolm's browser-based interface.
+This is adequate for most Malcolm instances as they are often run locally or on internal networks, although your browser will most likely require you to add a security exception for the certificate the first time you connect to Malcolm.

+Another option is to generate your own certificates (or have them issued to you) and have them placed in the `nginx/certs/` directory.
+The certificate and key file should be named `cert.pem` and `key.pem`, respectively.

+A third possibility is to use a third-party reverse proxy (e.g., [Traefik](https://doc.traefik.io/traefik/) or [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy)) to handle the issuance of the certificates for you and to broker the connections between clients and Malcolm.
+Reverse proxies such as these often implement the [ACME](https://datatracker.ietf.org/doc/html/rfc8555) protocol for domain name authentication and can be used to request certificates from certificate authorities like [Let's Encrypt](https://letsencrypt.org/how-it-works/).
+In this configuration, the reverse proxy will be encrypting the connections instead of Malcolm, so you'll need to set the `NGINX_SSL` environment variable to `false` in [`docker-compose.yml`](#DockerComposeYml) (or answer `no` to the "Require encrypted HTTPS connections?" question posed by `install.py`).
+If you are setting `NGINX_SSL` to `false`, **make sure** you understand what you are doing and ensure that external connections cannot reach ports over which Malcolm will be communicating without encryption, including verifying your local firewall configuration.

 ### <a name="Starting"></a>Starting Malcolm